kyle-proctor/GITS-SEB-Configs/README.md

 # GITS-SEB-Configs
-Location to report and debug issues with Safe Exam Browser Exam Configuration files
+Location to report and debug issues with Safe Exam Browser Exam Configuration files as used by Proctors of Gainesville Independent Testing Services, LLC

 Under "Code" you will find the most up-to-date versions of the SEB configuration files.
 Use these to start an Exam/Review and please pay attention to whether